who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/09._Testing_Security/01._Before/security_hardening_github_actions.md

 https://docs.github.com/en/actions/security-for-github-actions/security-guides/security-hardening-for-github-actions

+You are **not** expected to read the link thoroughly.
+Just skim the page and see if anything applies to your project.

 If you make any changes after reading the documentation, then make a note of it or tell your group members about it.